 Chimney Leaks & Inspections

-We inspect the roof penetrations; ridge vents, turbines, power vents, low-profile events, HVC furnace vents and exhaust caps as they are another likely culprit for leaks.
+When inspecting the condition of your roof we also check for penetrations; ridge vents, turbines, power vents, low-profile events, HVC furnace vents and exhaust caps as they are another likely culprit for leaks.
 Ridge vents can be loosened by winds, especially if they were improperly installed using nails that were too short.
 Varmints will often seek entry into the attic by clawing at the flashings and shingles around a roof vent.
-Our inspection seeks to uncover problems before they become leaks, potentially solving them with a low-cost roof repair versus expensive interior repairs.
+Our inspection seeks to uncover problems and target recoverable depreciation before they become leaks, potentially solving them with a low-cost roof repair versus expensive interior repairs.

 Finally, we inspect the condition of the shingles for wear, tear, solar damage and storm damages.
 Many Homeowners are surprised to find they have wind or hail damage that may warrant a claim with their insurance company.
 Rather than assuming the property has storm damage, simply because one or more neighbors do, it is much more sensible to confirm this with a thorough inspection before filing a claim.